ayalon/drupal8-migrate/README.md

-# Drupal 8 Migrate Menu
+# Drupal 8 Migrate Menu Example

-Trying to migrate a menu from a CSV of a non drupal source
+Trying to set up a minimum module to migrate a CSV menu